netreconlab/shina_cs612/README.md

 # shina_cs612
-Codes for CS 612 (independent Study)
+This Repo contains Codes for CS 612 (independent Study) taken at the University of Kentucky in Fall 2017